 Being engaged as a team can also provide clients an opportunity to gain insight into their recovery process.
 After the activity, group members may be brought together to discuss how they felt during the session.

-Benefits Of Adventure Therapy In Addiction Treatment
+Benefits Of Outdoor-Based Programs In Addiction Treatment

 People who suffer from alcohol and drug addiction often report low levels of energy, satisfaction, and self-esteem.
 While drugs and alcohol can initially seem exciting, substance abuse often leads people to feel trapped in the cycle of addiction.